yani-rivera/UrbanGrowthSDG11/real_estate_parser/Doc/ExecutePipelineWithSytheticData.md

   * Inspect intermediate outputs
   * Understand expected input/output schemas

-> ⚠️ Note: Original data sources are not redistributed.
-The synthetic data preserves schema and behavior, enabling users to apply the pipeline to their own datasets.
+> ⚠️ Note:  The synthetic data preserves schema and behavior, enabling users to apply the pipeline to their own datasets.

 ---